 12. Verisimilitude

 Verisimilitude comes from a word that means “truth,” and it means the truth within a fictional context.
 All powerful stories come from a true place—from real human needs, strengths, weaknesses, and experiences.
 This is equally true, if not more so, in fantastical work.
-If you’re writing a story about a man who gets exposed to gamma radiation and becomes a big green smashing machine, you’re then asking your reader to accept that this is the truth of your story: stay away from gamma radiation, it’ll Jekyll-and-Hyde you up.
+If you’re writing about a man who gets exposed to gamma radiation and becomes a big green smashing machine, you’re then asking your reader to accept that this is the truth of your story: stay away from gamma radiation.
+It’ll Jekyll-and-Hyde you up.
 Even when you and your reader both know, deep down, that this isn’t actually what gamma radiation is in the slightest, they accept it as the basis of this particular reality.

 This comes down to verisimilitude.
 Even though you’re showing the character in a fantastical and frankly ridiculous context, what stays with us as readers are the deep, sometimes uncomfortable truths: don’t we all have polarities inside of us that make us question who we are?
 Does Bruce Banner secretly want to be a stronger, braver, more unfeeling version of himself?
 Wouldn’t you?
-It’s these intimately resonant connections, more than an iconic pair of tattered purple shorts, that form the heart of this story.
+It’s these intimately resonant connections, more than an iconic pair of tattered purple shorts, that form the heart of this narrative.

 When telling a story, no matter how absurdist or unrealistic or removed from our world it may be—especially then—figure out how to offer it to your readers from a place of honesty and truth.